Stowers Original Data Repository

-In general, any data generated by an instrument, e.g., a microscope or gel scanner, without any additional processing constitutes original data.
-In ambiguous cases, the Stowers Research Integrity Officer decides which data needs to be deposited into the Stowers ODR.
+In general, any data generated by an instrument, for example, a microscope or gel scanner, without any additional processing constitutes original data.
+In ambiguous cases, the Stowers Research Integrity Officer decides which data needs to be deposited in the Stowers ODR.

 Are collaborators required to add data acquired at other institutions to the Stowers ODR?